BRA1L0R/hopper-rs/README.md

 - [x] Load balancing
 - [x] [IP Forwarding](#ip-forwarding)
 - [ ] Webhook callbacks for events
+- [ ] Logging metrics on InfluxDB
-- [ ] support for influxdb metrics
+- [ ] Rest api for metrics and operation
+- [ ] Plugin system for Docker and hosting provider integrations

 ## Configuration